rook/rook/Documentation/Storage-Configuration/ceph-teardown.md

 If you want to tear down the cluster and bring up a new one, be aware of the following resources that will need to be cleaned up:

-* `rook-ceph` namespace: The Rook operator and cluster created by `operator.yaml` and `cluster.yaml` (the cluster CRD)
+* The resources created under Rook's namespace (assume `rook-ceph` here): The Rook operator and cluster created by `operator.yaml` and `cluster.yaml` (the cluster CRD)
-* `/var/lib/rook`: Path on each host in the cluster where configuration is cached by the ceph mons and osds
+* `/var/lib/rook/rook-ceph`: Path on each host in the cluster where configuration is cached by the ceph mons and osds

 Note that if you changed the default namespaces or paths such as `dataDirHostPath` in the sample yaml files, you will need to adjust these namespaces and paths throughout these instructions.